Checklist emigration: what should I think of?

 Is your vehicle already abroad?
 Then read what you need to do on page Exporting your vehicle that is already abroad.

 Do you export a used passenger car, van or motorbike?
 If so, you can, subject to certain conditions, obtain a refund of part of the bpm paid.
-Read how this works on page Refund bpm in case of export.
+Read how this works on page Refund of bpm if a used motor vehicle is exported.

 Taking your vehicle of the road for a longer period of time